toshirot/libra-auth/README.md

 An authentication method using Libra's Public Key and Secret Key.
 Use a signature by EdDSA.
-In the figure below, User “ALICE” pays the ticket fee to Ticket Center “BOB” with Libra and is authenticated with the signature ticket.
+In the figure below, User “ALICE” pays the ticket fee to Ticket Center “BOB” with Libra and is authenticated with the signature ticket.    <br><br>
 It is authentication based on the Libra client keys.
 And the processing speed is fast.

 Why is it fast?the communication between Bob and Alice doesn't put a load on the Libra blockchain.
 For example, when if tens of thousands of people enter the stadium, libra-auth authentication can be handled only by the client-side and server-side without "transaction" of accessing the Libra network.